 Multiple landmark roles of the same type

 The more landmarks one has in a document, especially landmarks of the same type, the less meaningful they become in their ability to outline unique regions of a page.

 By default, a landmark is merely exposed as its role.
 For instance:

-A unique label can help distinguish multiple landmarks of the same type from each other, and help provide context to users who many be new to using landmarks to navigate a page.
+A unique label can help distinguish multiple landmarks of the same type from each other, and help provide context to people who many be new to using landmarks to navigate a page.

 As an example, adding an

-will announce the landmark as “primary navigation”, when a user navigates to it, or be revealed as “primary navigation” if a user opens a listing of all landmarks present in the current document.
+will announce the landmarks as “primary” or “secondary” navigations.
+Additionally it will be revealed as “[name] navigation” if someone opens a listing of all landmarks present in the current document.
 It is unnecessary to include the name of the role in the

-application roles nested within a DOM, there may be instances of duplicate landmark roles that shouldn’t, otherwise, have multiple instances.
+application roles within a single page, there may be instances of duplicate landmark roles that shouldn’t, otherwise, have multiple instances.

-Labeling becomes even more important to differentiate the landmarks nested within different
+Labeling can then be even more important to differentiate these nested landmarks from each other.

-Skip links are most useful to navigate past globally available landmarks, like
+Skip links are most often used to navigate past globally available landmarks, like the site’s

 banner and primary